accelazh/accelazh.github.io/_posts/2022-01-05-Summary-on-Software-Architecture-Design.md

 ## Technology design spaces, architecture design patterns, and system properties

-Software architecture have common __system properties__, e.g. [CAP](https://www.educative.io/blog/what-is-cap-theorem).
+Software architecture has common __system properties__, e.g. [CAP](https://www.educative.io/blog/what-is-cap-theorem).
 To achieve them, different techniques are invented and evolve into more general __architecture design patterns__.
 Plotting them on the map of various driving factors, they reveal the landscape of __technology design space__, that we explore and navigate for building new systems.
 I'll focus on __distributed storage__.

 ### Sources to learn from